 Herceptin (trastuzumab) and similar drugs have greatly improved the outcomes of women with HER2 overexpressing (HER2+) breast cancer.
-However, swift and appropriate treatment is important once breast cancer, especially aggressive forms such as HER2+ disease, is diagnosed.
+However, swift and appropriate treatment is important once breast cancer, especially aggressive forms such as HER2+ disease, is diagnosed and treatment begun.

-Latest research finds six-month delay in starting Herceptin could reduce survival
+Latest research finds 6-month Herceptin delay could affect survival

 The study referenced at the beginning of this news article was designed to investigate the impact of delaying the start of Herceptin treatment for more than six months after breast cancer diagnosis on (1) time to relapse; (2) overall survival; and (3) relapse-free survival among women with non-metastatic HER2+ breast cancer.
 To conduct the study, the authors identified women in the U.S. Department of Defense health claims database who were treated between 2003 and 2012 with Herceptin after breast cancer surgery without having received any systemic therapy before surgery.
 The 2,749 women were divided into two groups based on time from breast cancer diagnosis to beginning of Herceptin treatment: up to six months (79.9% of the women) and greater than six months (20.1%).